7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ## Final Thoughts

 Each of these static site generators has its strengths and weaknesses.
 The best choice depends on your project’s requirements, your familiarity with the underlying technologies, and the complexity of your site.
-For blogs and simple pages, Jekyll or 11ty may be the easiest.
+For blogs and simple pages, Jekyll or 11ty may be the easiest start.
 For dynamic, React-based projects, Gatsby or Next.js shine.
-If speed is a priority, Hugo is unbeatable, while Nuxt.js is ideal for Vue enthusiasts.
+If speed is a priority, Hugo is unbeatable!